Jesús Mora (baseball): 1959–1963

 A few weeks after his Caribbean Series heroics, Mora joined the Charlotte Hornets of the South Atlantic League in 1959.
 The Hornets played as a Class-A team in the Washington Senators Minor league system.
 It was a brief stint for Mora, who collected two hits in 23 at-bats for a .087 average, appearing in just eight games.
 He then joined the Licoreros de Pampero during the VPBL 1959–1960 season, appearing for them in 27 games, while batting .226 (24-for-106) with four doubles, one triple, 12 runs and seven RBIs.

 Mora also saw action with the Diablos Rojos del México of the Mexican League in 1960, but his statistics are incomplete because there are no records available.
 He returned to Oriente for two VPBL seasons from 1960 to 1962.
 He averaged .211 (43-for-204) in both seasons, including seven doubles, two triples, 30 runs, nine RBIs and three stolen bases in 72 games.

 Mora played his last VPBL season for the 1962–1963 Tiburones de La Guaira.
-As always, he contributed with his fine glove work, opportune batting and good base running, hitting .220 (22-for-100) with two doubles, 11 runs, two RBIs and two steals in 36 games.
+He contributed with his skills in glove work, batting and base running, hitting .220 (22-for-100) with two doubles, 11 runs, two RBIs and two steals in 36 games.
 This time he also served as fielding and running instructor for the team, nurturing and inspiring future big leaguers as Dámaso Blanco and Luis Salazar, among other rookies.